Isleños (Louisiana): San Bernardo (Bayou Terre-aux-Boeufs)

 After World War II, returning Isleño servicemen looked for work in the suburban areas of New Orleans that had developed along the Mississippi River, and many left their communities in search of employment.
 Their children were raised in predominantly English-speaking areas and consequently did not learn to speak Spanish and were not exposed to the native culture of the community.
 At the same time, public schooling in St. Bernard Parish forced all students to speak only English.
 Teachers punished anyone who spoke the native Spanish dialect.
 As a result, knowledge of Spanish and previous customs dropped precipitously among the younger people of the St. Bernard community.
 Today, the transmission of the Spanish language has halted completely along with the preservation of many traditions; this has been supplanted by English and mainstream American culture.
 That being said, many of the older generation remember the customs of their ancestors, and those born during the mid-20th century often speak Spanish as their native language.

 In 2005, Hurricane Katrina damaged or destroyed the homes of the Isleños and neighboring communities.
 The hurricane left 164 dead in the parish, of which only a handful were Isleños, with three dying at St. Rita's Nursing Home at the time of the hurricane's landfall.
 The results of Katrina has left the Isleños displaced throughout Louisiana and the rest of United States.
 Those who returned to the parish have retreated to behind the St. Bernard Flood Wall with only a fraction returning to traditionally Isleño communities.

 Communities

-By the twentieth century, the Isleño communities of St. Bernard Parish included:
+By the 20th century, the Isleño communities of St. Bernard Parish included: